cjprybol/uCSV.jl/docs/src/man/quotes-escapes.md

 ## Quoted Fields

-Quotes are not interpretted by default
+Quotes are not interpreted by default
 ```jldoctest
 julia> using uCSV, DataFrames